moby/moby/docs/reference/api/docker_remote_api_v1.25.md

         passing secret values.
 [Read more about the buildargs instruction](../../reference/builder.md#arg)
 -   **shmsize** - Size of `/dev/shm` in bytes.
 The size must be greater than 0.
 If omitted the system uses 64MB.
 -   **labels** – JSON map of string pairs for labels to set on the image.
+-   **networkmode** - Sets the networking mode for the run commands during build.
+Supported standard values are: `bridge`, `host`, `none`, and `container:<name|id>`.
+Any other value is taken as a custom network's name to which this container should connect to.

 **Request Headers**: